jeremyButtler/find--Co-infections/README.md

   that I caught 18 cases of the same pair of references being run twice in all reads, version one, version two, and version two with clustering.
-I think these came in because my computer shut down during testing at one point and though I caught most of the files I missed the 18 files I got duplicates from.
+I think these came in because my computer shut down during testing at one point and though I caught most of the files at the time, but missed the 18 files that got duplicates from.

 ### Brief Methods: